tasmota/docs/integrations/Home-Assistant.md

 Default username for the embedded broker is `homeassistant` while port defaults to `1883`.

 #### :warning: Warning:
 As of release 0.92, the embedded broker has been marked as deprecated.
 This means bugs may not be fixed, and the functionality may be removed in a future release.
+There is an issue with the HBMQTT broker and the WebSocket connection that is causing a memory leak.
+If you experience this issue, consider using another broker like Mosquitto.

 ## Add Tasmota devices to Home Assistant
-To ease Home Assistant configuration, a feature called [MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/) is available. _(warning: this feature is not included in `tasmota-classic.bin`)_\
+To ease Home Assistant configuration, a feature called [MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/) is available.
 With MQTT discovery, no user interaction or configuration file edit is needed to add new devices to Hass.

 Automatic discovery is currently supported for: